roytwu/attitude_estimation/README.md

 # Attitude Estimation

-Using gyro and accelerometer data from IMU (MPU-6050) with the help of Arduino and Python to construct an attitude estimator
+Utilizng gyro and accelerometer data from IMU (MPU-6050) to construct attitude estimatior.
+Then visualize the result wtih Python and OpenGL.
+This project was initially developed by [mattzzw](https://bit.ly/2TF1jrU).
+A lot of changes has been made in this separated repo with more detailed descriptions and comments.

 💻 Prerequisite
 ----------------
 ### Hardware
-1. Arduino Uno (or 3rd-party compatible baord)
+1. Arduino Uno (or any 3rd-party compatible baord)
 2. GY521 MPU6050

 - Interface Arduno with MPU6050